Self-organizing map: Interpretation

 There are two ways to interpret a SOM.
 Because in the training phase weights of the whole neighborhood are moved in the same direction, similar items tend to excite adjacent neurons.
 Therefore, SOM forms a semantic map where similar samples are mapped close together and dissimilar ones apart.
 This may be visualized by a U-Matrix (Euclidean distance between weight vectors of neighboring cells) of the SOM.

 The other way is to think of neuronal weights as pointers to the input space.
 They form a discrete approximation of the distribution of training samples.
 More neurons point to regions with high training sample concentration and fewer where the samples are scarce.

 SOM may be considered a nonlinear generalization of Principal components analysis (PCA).
 It has been shown, using both artificial and real geophysical data, that SOM has many advantages over the conventional feature extraction methods such as Empirical Orthogonal Functions (EOF) or PCA.
+Additionally, researchers found that Clustering and PCA reflect different facets of the same local feedback circuit of human brain, with the SOM providing the shared learning rules that guide both processes.
+In other words, Clustering and PCA synergize via SOM.

 Originally, SOM was not formulated as a solution to an optimisation problem.
 Nevertheless, there have been several attempts to modify the definition of SOM and to formulate an optimisation problem which gives similar results.
 For example, Elastic maps use the mechanical metaphor of elasticity to approximate principal manifolds: the analogy is an elastic membrane and plate.